gogoend/anikyu/README.md

 ( The data is from [caniuse](https://caniuse.com/#feat=es6-module). )

-However, if your current don't support ES Module, or you want to import Anikyu by script tag, you can use Anikyu.js in dist folder.
+However, if your current browser doesn't support ES Module, or you want to import Anikyu by script tag, you can use Anikyu.js in dist folder.

 This file supports IE 9 and later browsers.
 After importing this file, Anikyu will become a global variable.